Naeem404/arch-linux-ricing/README.md

-Come kewl stuff about my ricing:3
+Some kewl stuff about my ricing:3

 I added the hilt of Tipu Sultans sword into my terminal's fastfetch cuz I thought it looked super cool especially in an ascii format.